irgroup/ir_metadata/docs/metadata/actor.md

 # Actor

 The metadata information about the **Actor** should include all available public information about the experimenter who actually executed the software of the experiments.
 Often this person is hidden behind the co-authorship and the metadata should report how to reach the experimenter for further questions.
-The `role` identifies if the authors is the original `experimenter` or the `reproducer` of a run/experiment.
+The `role` identifies if the author is the original `experimenter` or the `reproducer` of a run/experiment.

 ## Checklist